This tutorial describes how to install an instance of the PingAuthorize Policy Editor interactively.

 password123and to use a self-signed certificate for SSL

-localhost, ensure that the provided API URL uses the public DNS name of the PingAuthorize Policy Editor server as shown in the following example.
+localhost, ensure that the provided API URL uses the public DNS name of the PingAuthorize Policy Editor server.
+For example, pap.example.com.

 Copy and record any generated values needed to configure external